- Abraham Gachunji - Tumutumu School of Nursing

 Yes, it has been an eye opener to the health status at the grass root level, and I have learned the uniqueness of the health problems in Kenya.
 This project changed my view from the textbook perspective to a more realistic view of the situation.
 It was a good experience that stimulated me to think outside the box on non-infectious diseases and realize the magnitude of it from the grass root level.
 If offered a challenge to me and made me realize that with the knowledge and skills I have, I could change/improve somebody’s life at no extra cost.

 I learned more on Cardiovascular disease and diabetes and how to prevent and manage them.
 It also occurred to me that arthritis was also a major problem and is on the rise.
 After the community immersions and the disease screenings I learned more about the community around me, their lifestyle, and how all these affected their health.
-Meeting people from UMB, Tumutumu and Kijabi schools of nursing was a good learning experience as we shared our culture, knowledge and attitudes.
+Meeting people from UMass Boston, Tumutumu and Kijabi schools of nursing was a good learning experience as we shared our culture, knowledge and attitudes.
 The diverse backgrounds brought about more diverse experiences and growth opportunities.
 I feel that it was a great opportunity and should happen more often over a wider geographical range whereby more nursing students will get an opportunity to participate.